Last updated on February 17th, 2026

 Looking for fun and festive things to do during Christmas in Las Vegas?

-You’re in luck.
 We have family in Las Vegas and visit every year during the holiday season.
-Las Vegas is packed with tons of amazing experiences.
+Las Vegas is packed with tons of amazing experiences that the whole family can enjoy.

 Did you know there’s an ice skating rink right on the Vegas Strip?
-Or that you can visit a winter wonderland?
+Or that you can visit a winter wonderland filled with millions of lights?
 Even share your Christmas wish list with Underwater Santa at the Silverton Aquarium?
 Not to mention celebrating the New Year on the Strip!

-Top Things to Do During the Holidays in Las Vegas
+Top 5 Picks: Things to Do During the Holidays in Las Vegas

 If you are just looking for a quick list of the can’t miss, very best family-friendly things to do during Christmastime in Las Vegas, I am here to help!
 Here are our Top 5 recommendations.

-- Take a spin around The Ice Rink at the Cosmopolitan Las Vegas.
+► Take a spin around The Ice Rink and enjoy their firepits and more at the Cosmopolitan Las Vegas.

 Keep reading for more details on these top five holiday activities in Las Vegas, plus lots more ideas to help you plan your trip!